What is an SEO Audit? The Cornerstone of Every Good SEO Campaign

 Technical SEO Analysis

-Technical SEO analysis focuses on your website’s structure and accessibility.
-These elements directly impact how search engines crawl and index your site.
+Technical SEO analysis focuses on your website’s structure and how easily search engines can access it.
+These elements directly impact crawling and indexing.

 Technical ElementKey Focus AreasImpact on SEO

-Use tools like Google Search Console to find crawl errors and indexing issues.
-Once your technical setup is in place, you can shift your focus to optimizing individual pages.
+You can use Google Search Console to find crawl errors and indexing issues for free.
+Once your technical setup is solid, you can focus on optimising your content.

 On-Page SEO Evaluation

-On-page SEO involves optimizing content to meet the needs of both users and search engines.
-This step goes beyond just keywords, aiming to create content that is both valuable and technically sound.
+On-page SEO involves optimising your content for both users and search engines.
+It’s about creating valuable content that is also technically sound.

 ElementOptimization FocusPurpose